MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/in-app-purchases-and-trials.md

 4. If you have not done so already, install the app from the Store that you specified in the previous step, run the app once, and then close this app.
 This ensures that a valid license for the app is installed to your development device.

 5. In Visual Studio, start running or debugging your project.
 Your code should retrieve app and add-on data from the Store app that you associated with your local project.
 If you are prompted to reinstall the app, follow the instructions and then run or debug your project.
     > [!NOTE]
     > After you complete these steps, you can continue to update your app's code and then debug your updated project on your development computer without submitting new app packages to the Store.
 You only need to download the Store version of your app to your development computer once to obtain the local license that will be used for testing.
 You only need to submit new app packages to the Store after you complete your testing and you want to make the in-app purchase or trial-related features in your app available to your customers.

+If your app uses the **Windows.ApplicationModel.Store** namespace, you can use the [CurrentAppSimulator](https://msdn.microsoft.com/library/windows/apps/hh779766) class in your app to simulate license info during testing before you submit your app to the Store.
+For more information, see [Get started with the CurrentApp and CurrentAppSimulator classes] (in-app-purchases-and-trials-using-the-windows-applicationmodel-store-namespace.md#get-started-with-the-currentapp-and-currentappsimulator-classes).

+> [!NOTE]
+> The **Windows.Services.Store** namespace does not provide a class that you can use to simulate license info during testing.
+If you use the **Windows.Services.Store** namespace to implement in-app purchases or trials, you must publish your app to the Store and download the app to your development device to use its license for testing as described above.

 <span id="receipts" />
 ### Receipts for in-app purchases